Coroner’s Inquests – A Guide for Learners

 - There is usually a seat in the witness box

-- The Coroner asks questions during and after hearing their statement to clarify details
+- The Coroner asks questions to clarify details

 - After the Coroner, the family or their legal representative can ask questions.
 The Coroner will ensure that no inappropriate questions or challenges are made.
 Cross examination of witnesses is not allowed.
 In some circumstances the Coroner will make a witness aware that they do not need to answer a question that could incriminate them.

-- The proceedings in the Coroner’s Court are taped, and it is important that the witness’ replies are audible
+- The proceedings in the Coroner’s Court are recorded, and it is important that the witness’ replies are audible

 - Concentrate on answering the question as it has been asked